hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">To run the full Ensemble-Sequential Experiments (HIGHLY RECOMMENDED if E-LSTM-D works out fine) </h2>

 Running the experiments will take a while depending on your hardware.
-In particular, both E-LSTM-D and T-SBM could be a bit slow even for smaller networks.
+In particular, T-SBM could be a bit slow even for smaller networks.

-For simplicity, here I only describe the process for the partially observed case, the completely unobserved case is done in the exact same setting, but with slightly different nameed python files (usually there's the word complete in the file name).

 To run the full Ensemble-Sequential experiment.
 You have to first: